HawkinDynamics/hawkinPy/docs/index.md

 3. Get your data

 __Logging Configuration__
 For debugging and testing purposes, you have the option of creating a log file.
 The package has checkpoints within each function, that not only give descriptions of errors, but also give success checkpoints and details of call responses.
-By using the `LogConfig` function, you can set the minimum level of log type and whether to save the logs to a file.
+By using the `LoggerConfig.Configure` function, you can set the minimum level of log type and whether to save the logs to a file.
 By default, logs are streamed to the console at the minimum level of 'info'.

 __Authentication__
 Using the `AuthManager`, you can configure some authentication settings specific to your development environment and gain access to your server.
 Once your session begins, you can simply use any of the other functions to get any and all of the data you ned from your organization.